jgkim/ansible-role-brew/README.md

 brew_upgrade_all: False
 ```

 Whether to update Homebrew and upgrade all packages installed by it.
 If you prefer to manually update packages via `brew` command, leave this set to `False`.
-When it's `True`, this roles always makes a change.

 ```
 brew_packages